Edgardo Massa

-Edgardo Massa (born 22 March 1981 in Formosa, Argentina) is a former tennis player from Argentina, who turned professional in 1998.
+Edgardo Massa (born 22 March 1981) is an Argentine tennis player, who turned professional in 1998.
 Massa plays right-handed, and uses a single-handed backhand.

 Career

-Massa who is known by the nickname "Yayo", started playing tennis at the age of 5.
+Massa who is known by the nickname "Yayo", started playing tennis at the age of five.
 He was part of the same generation that produced David Nalbandian and Guillermo Coria.
 Together with Nalbandian and Coria, Massa represented Argentina in the Junior Davis Cup in 1996 and 1997.
-As a junior, Massa won the Asunción Bowl junior, which was G1 level event, the level under the junior Grand Slams, Banana and Orange Bowls without losing where he defeated Fernando González in the quarter finals and Ricardo Mello in the final.
+As a junior, Massa won the Asunción Bowl junior, which was G1 level event, the level under the junior Grand Slams, Banana and Orange Bowls without losing where he defeated Fernando González in the quarter-finals and Ricardo Mello in the final.

 1998–2000

 Massa turned professional in 1998, where he started off playing Futures tournaments.
-His best results of the year were losing in the Peru F3 semi finals to Luis Horna and the quarter finals of the Resistencia to Guillermo Coria.
+His best results of the year were losing in the Peru F3 semi finals to Luis Horna and the quarter-finals of the Resistencia to Guillermo Coria.

-In 1999 Massa won his first Futures tournaments in Buenos Aires defeated Martín Vassallo Argüello and Asunción over Leonardo Olguín.
-Massa played a mix of Futures and Challengers, where he won two Futures events in Argentina and Paraguay, before finishing the season by qualifying for the ATP Challenger event in Buenos Aires, defeating Agustín Calleri in the quarter finals before losing to Guillermo Coria in the semi finals.
+In 1999, Massa won his first Futures tournaments in Buenos Aires defeated Martín Vassallo Argüello and Asunción over Leonardo Olguín.
+Massa played a mix of Futures and Challengers, where he won two Futures events in Argentina and Paraguay, before finishing the season by qualifying for the ATP Challenger event in Buenos Aires, defeating Agustín Calleri in the quarter-finals before losing to Guillermo Coria in the semi-finals.